-Guidelines for Outstanding Veterinary Microbiologist Award
+Guidelines for Distinguished Veterinary Microbiologist Award

 Purpose: The purpose of the award is to recognize and honor a veterinary microbiologist who has distinguished themselves by a career that has made important contributions to the field of veterinary microbiology in the areas of research, teaching, and/or service.

-Previous Outstanding Veterinary Microbiologist Award Recipients:
+Previous Distinguished Veterinary Microbiologist Award Recipients:

 2006- Dr. Ian Tizard

 2014- Dr. Siba Samal

 2017- Dr. Michael Dryden